thoughtspot/thoughtspot.github.io/_appliance/amazon-linux-2/al2-prerequisites.md

 {: id="disable-selinux"}
 ## Disable SELinux
 ThoughtSpot does not support policies that enforce SELinux.
 We recommend that you disable SELinux, or run it in permissive mode.

+## [Optional] Set up AWS Systems Manager Agent
+If you plan to use the [AWS SSM agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html){:target="_blank"} as an alternative to SSH, create a new IAM role with an SSM policy to grant AWS SSM permission to perform actions on your instances.
+Refer to [Create an IAM instance profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html){:target="_blank"}.

 ## Next steps
 Next, [get ThoughtSpot artifacts]({{ site.baseurl }}/appliance/amazon-linux-2/al2-ts-artifacts.html).